astronomyk/illustris_elt/docs/source/background/project_scope_goals.rst

 Scope and Method
 ----------------
 * We will concentrate on using 3D particle data form the illustris API
-* We will generate realisitic 2D on-sky projections of the particle data using the hyperion radiative transfer code
+* We will generate realistic 2D on-sky projections of the particle data using the hyperion radiative transfer code
 * We will create simulated observations of particle data using the SimCADO instrument data simulation software
+* We will determine what star formation rates will be visible for a redshift and volume density